MicrosoftLearning/AB-6008_delegate_work_with_AI/Instructions/Labs/01-delegate-work-microsoft-copilot-cowork.md

 1. In the same conversation, paste the following prompt in the chat box:
        Run this every Friday at 3 PM and drop the draft for my review — never auto-send.
-1. When prompted under **Which timezone should the Friday 3PM run use?**, select **Pacific (American/Los_Angeles)** > **Submit**.
+1. When prompted under **Which time zone should the Friday 3PM run use?**, select **Pacific (American/Los_Angeles)** > **Submit**.
+   > **Note**: Cowork may not respond with this step.
+If not, proceed to the next step.
 1. Select **Schedule**.
 1. **Outcome:** Cowork should produce a response like "Done!
 Every Friday at 3 PM Pacific, I'll rebuild your weekly update from that week's sent mail, meetings you led, and Teams threads — structured as Accomplished / Questions & where I need help / Looking ahead, in your voice — and leave it as a draft to Patti for your review.
 It will never auto-send; you always get the final say before it goes out".
+   > **Note**: Cowork may respond with a different variation of the above response.
+This is expected.

 ## Task 3: Triage your Inbox